 Look for durable shower bags or buckets with sturdy handles and leak-proof seals.

-Check out these recommendations for The Best Solar Camp Shower by Séamus Bellamy and Kit Dillon from Wirecutter.
+Check out these recommendations for The Best Solar Camp Shower by SEddie B. Robinson and Justin Tucker from Clean Energy Summit.

 Pros and Cons: